katzmr/docker-unifi-freeradius/README.md

 Once everything is up and running, you can access the service at:

 - Unifi Controller: https://localhost:8443
-> ⚠️ _Since the certificates are self-signed, your browser may show a security warning when accessing Kibana.
+> ⚠️ _Since the certificates are self-signed, your browser may show a security warning when accessing Unifi Controller.
 You can safely proceed after confirming the exception._

 ## 🧩 Environment Variables Overview (.env)
 | Variable              | Description                  | Default          |